Farm Business Support - $20,000 instant asset write-off

-The Government has also extended the temporary loss carry back scheme which will allow businesses with a turnover up to $5 billion to offset losses from the 2022-23 income year against previous profits going back to 2018-19 on which tax has been paid, to generate a refund.
+The Government’s temporary loss carry back scheme applies to businesses with a turnover up to $5 billion.
+Businesses can offset losses from the 2022-23 income year against previous profits going back to 2018-19 where tax was paid, to generate a refund.

-Further information to the new loss carry back scheme is available on the Australian Taxation Office website.
+Further information on the loss carry back scheme is available on the Australian Taxation Office website.

-Primary producers affected by drought and natural disasters
+Primary producers affected by drought or natural disasters

-The Australian Taxation Office can help people affected by drought and other natural disasters with:
+The Australian Taxation Office can help farm businesses affected by drought and other natural disasters with:

 - more time to pay